xor2003/masm2c/README.md

 Other code used: ASM2C (x86 instruction emulation), tasm_recover (from SCUMMVM project; highly modified), QEMU x86 test suit, FreeDOS memory manager.
 License: GPL2.
 Sure ASM2C is better but it written on swift and less instructions supported, also only protected mode.
+TODO: add FPU instructions support.

 Inertia Player 1.22
 =============
 Famous reverse engenerred MOD, S3M player.
-Currently platform DOS, SDL (you can run it in DOSBOX) There is source code for MASM, TASM Ideal and Nasm, gcc which can be built and running
+Currently platform DOS (ASM), SDL (C)
+There is source code for MASM, TASM Ideal and Nasm, gcc which can be built and running

 TODO: fix sound on SDL, finish porting.
-TODO: add FPU instructions support.